rvanlaar/djangorecipe/README.rst

   equivalent of the `manage.py` Django normally creates.
 By default it uses the name of the section (the part between the `[ ]`).

+initialization
+  Specify some Python initialization code to be inserted into the `control-script`.
+This is very limited.
+In particular, be aware that leading whitespace is stripped from the code given.

 wsgi
   An extra script is generated in the bin folder when this is set to `true`.
 This can be used with mod_wsgi to deploy the project.
 The